 7 of the best places to get a takeaway burger in Norwich

-From mountains of meat to a doughnut instead of a bun, you can still enjoy a mouth-watering burger in Norwich with these places offering takeaways during lockdown.
+From mountains of meat to a doughnut instead of a bun, you can still enjoy a mouth-watering burger in Norwich during lockdown with these places offering takeaways.

 1. Fupburger